I’m sure you’ve heard enough times your life should be “balanced”. You should search for your inner balance and so on…

 When using a word regularly you plant a seed in people’s brains, just like in the masterpiece Inception.
 It requires a special kind of responsibility and a deep understanding of psychology to not let people down if you’re writing to the world.
 I’m not sure I have them personally so I have editors and fact-checkers, including ones educated in the field.

 So where is the place for the overhyped balance?
-Mostly when you have ordered an oversized pizza 🙂 While tempted by the universal human desire for simplifying, you cannot have a one-size-fits-all solution for spaces and spectrums.
+In The Game of Life, mostly when you have ordered an oversized pizza 🙂 While tempted by the universal human desire for simplifying, you cannot have a one-size-fits-all solution for spaces and spectrums.
 Because they are just different.

 If you know someone who misunderstands life balance, you can share this with them.
 It’s a hunter move 🙂